1005 N. Marion St.

 If you hire a criminal defense attorney, the attorney can appear in the courtroom in Clearwater, FL, to represent the person being detained.

-Although many types of court proceedings were temporarily suspended because of the COVID-19 pandemic, the Florida Supreme Court determined that advisories or first appearance hearings as “mission-critical.”
+Even when many court proceedings were temporarily suspended because of the COVID-19 pandemic, the Florida Supreme Court determined that advisories or first appearance hearings were “mission-critical.”
 All mission-critical hearings took place each day, even during the initial lockdowns.

 In addition to advisory or first appearance hearings when the defendant appears before a judge within 24 hours of their arrest, other mission-critical hearings during the COVID-19 lockdown included:

-1. Criminal arraignments – when a defendant is not in custody but enters a plea, but only as necessary.
+1. Criminal arraignments – when a defendant is not in custody but enters a plea only as necessary.

 2. Bond motions – for individuals in custody.